maneatsbible/maneatsbible.github.io/about.md

 Read some of my [action-packed street preaching memoirs]({{ site.url }}/memoirs) too.

-I'm a plain preacher of holiness and judgment in Christ Jesus.
+I'm a fire-throwing preacher of holiness and judgment in Jesus Christ.

+I proclaim the truth without the leaven of apologetics, [reading the Bible plainly]({{ site.url }}/plain-reading).

 God is love and His Son is life.

 Choose love.
 Choose life.

-If you're still choosing to serve your flesh -- if you're still sinning -- then you're still with Satan.
-You need to stop all that and go with Jesus instead.
-No excuses.

-I proclaim the truth without philosophical argumentation.
-I [read the Bible plainly]({{ site.url }}/plain-reading) without compromise.
-I'm a Jesus extremist.
-I take the gospel of Jesus Christ extremely seriously, because everything else is death.
+Fear God.
+Follow Jesus.